MichalSkoula/nazdar-the-game/readme.md

 * maybe only one upgrade a day
 * nárazníkové vozy odminovací na kraje
 * map view - view progress and villages
+* screen shake hh
+* mouse is unnecessary....
+Keyboard, Touch and Gamepad

 ## PACKAGING